 It's good to get back to my roots occasionally.
-I feel as though the blood of the land is pouring through my veins each time I go walkabout. :) This photograph taken next to the Gwydir river, snaked by mountains, is where my grandmother's house once sat.
+I feel as though the blood of the land is pouring through my veins each time I go walkabout. :) It's also good to have the support of my husband, urging me to keep writing.
+This photograph taken next to the Gwydir river, snaked by mountains, is where my grandmother's house once sat.

 It came as a shock a few years back when it was demolished.
 To the right of the cocoas palm sat a lovely front garden surrounded by orange trees, and pepper trees, which have a peppery smell.
 There was always a cosy corner in the shade, somewhere to have a bit of relief from the extreme temperatures, which often went well into the 40s.